 We shall shortly see that our definition gives the familiar types in the case of fields, as well as in a number of other cases.
-However, it is no longer clear whether two involutions of the same degree and type are locally isomorphic, and the majority of this section would be dedicated to showing that this is indeed the case under mild assumptions.
+It is no longer clear whether two involutions of the same degree and type are locally isomorphic, however, and the majority of this section will be dedicated to showing that this is indeed the case under mild assumptions.
 Another drawback of the definition is that it not clear how to enumerate the types it yields, and nor does it provide a way to test whether two involutions are of the same type.
-These problems will also be treated to a good extent, especially in the situation of Theorem~\ref{TH:important-exact-quotients}, namely, in cases induced by a good $C_2$-quotient of schemes on which $2$ is invertible or by a $C_2$-quotient of Hausdorff topological spaces.
+These problems will also be addressed, especially in the situation of Theorem~\ref{TH:important-exact-quotients}, namely, in cases induced by a good $C_2$-quotient of schemes on which $2$ is invertible, or by a $C_2$-quotient of Hausdorff topological spaces.

-\begin{remark} Let $(A,\tau)$, $(A',\tau')$ be two Azumaya $\calO_\bfX$-algebras in $\cat X$ with a $\lambda$-involution.
+\begin{remark} Let $(A,\tau)$, $(A',\tau')$ be two Azumaya $\calO_\bfX$-algebras in $\mathbf X$ with a $\lambda$-involution.
 Using Corollary~\ref{CR:equiv-Az-with-inv}, we say that $\tau$ and $\tau'$ have the same \textit{$\lambda$-type (relative to $\pi$)} when the same holds after applying $\pi_*$.
 The equivalence class of $(A,\tau)$ is denoted $\tp_\pi(\tau)$ or $\tp_\pi(A,\tau)$ and the monoid of types is denoted $\Types[\pi]{\lambda}$.

-We warn the reader that the $\lambda$-type of a $\lambda$-involution of an Azumaya $\calO_\bfX$-algebra depends on the choice of the quotient $\pi: \cat X \to \cat Y$, which is why we include $\pi$ in the notation.
+We warn the reader that the $\lambda$-type of a $\lambda$-involution of an Azumaya $\calO_\bfX$-algebra depends on the choice of the quotient $\pi: \mathbf X \to \mathbf Y$, which is why we include $\pi$ in the notation.